-I am committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure I have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information I collect online.
+The company is committed to ensuring that your information is secure.
+In order to prevent unauthorised access or disclosure, it has put in place suitable physical, electronic and managerial procedures to safeguard and secure the information it collects online.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

-I use traffic log cookies to identify which pages are being used.
-This helps me analyse data about web page traffic and improve my website in order to tailor it to customer needs.
-I only use this information for statistical analysis purposes and then the data is removed from the system.
+The company uses traffic log cookies to identify which pages are being used.
+This helps analyse data about web page traffic and improve the website in order to tailor it to customer needs.
+This information will only be used for statistical analysis purposes and then the data is removed from the system.

-Overall, cookies help me provide you with a better website, by enabling me to monitor which pages you find useful and which you do not.
-A cookie in no way gives me access to your computer or any information about you, other than the data you choose to share with me.
+Overall, cookies help the company provide you with a better website, by enabling it to monitor which pages you find useful and which you do not.
+A cookie in no way gives the company access to your computer or any information about you, other than the data you choose to share with it.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.